 The right decision for you will depend on your current loan and how your finances are looking as you exit COVID mortgage forbearance.

 Your loan servicer should walk you through all your options before forbearance ends, so you can be sure you’re making the best choice about how to resume your mortgage.

 Refinance rates should stay low, so you don’t have to refi right now

-The good news is, refinance rates are likely to stay low for the next several years.
+The good news is, refinance rates are likely to stay low at least through the end of the year.
 So you won’t necessarily miss out if you wait to apply.